johannesfrimberger/CarND-Advanced-Lane-Lines/README.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+To find lanes the image is split horizontally into a left and right image plane.
+Afterwards each plane is searched separately.
+The top third of the birds eye view image is ignored.

+Initially a histogram is taken to find the center of the points lying in the left and right plane.
+Around this center a search window is placed and all points within this window are stored.

+The search window is adapted in the next step by choosing the mean of the points detected within the current search window.
+This makes the search window adapt to the shape of the curve.

+The points detected for the left respectively right lane are fit to a polynomial of 2nd order.
+The result can be seen as yellow line in the example image.

 ![alt text][image5]

+These lanes are not detected from the image showed in the remaining documentation.
+We chose a different image that has a smaller radius to show that the algorithm does not only process straight lines.

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.